StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 Each client runs a block executor in parallel, which constantly executes the blocks from the FIFO queue.

-In addition to executing the blocks, the block executor provides deterministic timestamps for the beginning and end of execution of a block.
+In addition to executing the blocks, the executor provides deterministic timestamps for the beginning and end of each block's execution.

 Time is measured two ways by the block executor: